Nineteen businesses pass first milestone in the Kosmos Innovation Center AgriTech Challenge

-Nineteen start-ups participating in the Kosmos Innovation Center (KIC) AgriTech Challenge presented their business plans to a panel of experts for the first at the Institute of Statistical, Social and Economic Research (ISSER) conference centre in the University of Ghana, Legon, last Thursday.
-The first pitch is an important milestone in the programme as it validates the viability of the business ideas put forward.
+May 10, 2018 – Nineteen start-ups participating in the Kosmos Innovation Center (KIC) AgriTech Challenge presented their business plans to a panel of experts at the Institute of Statistical, Social and Economic Research (ISSER) at the University of Ghana, Legon, last Thursday.
+The first pitch is an important milestone in the program as it validates the viability of the business ideas put forward.

-The panel of judges is made up of experts drawn from academia, finance and banking, ICT, the Ministry of Agriculture, and other relevant fields in the agribusiness value chain.
-Members of the panel are also mentors in the programme, coaching and supporting the young entrepreneurs as they develop and refine their business plans.
+The panel of judges is made up of experts from academia, finance and banking, information and communication technology, the Ministry of Agriculture, and other fields in the agribusiness value chain.
+Members of the panel are also mentors in the program, coaching and supporting the young entrepreneurs as they develop and refine their business plans.

 Joe Mensah, Kosmos Energy’s Vice President, Country Manager, and Chairman of the Kosmos Innovation Center said: “The Kosmos Innovation Center is our way of investing in Ghana’s future beyond oil and gas.
 We’re excited to see these ambitious start-ups continue to their journey, developing enterprising business ideas that can change the face of agriculture in Ghana for the better.”